Skwunk/API/README.md

 # API
-A trail of the new URY API
+A trial of the new URY API